 ASCII: American Standard Code for Information Interchange

 ASCII was first adopted in 1963.
-In short time, it became very popular and widely used in computer world.
+In a short time, it became very popular and widely used in the computer world.
 It was first commercially used as a seven-bit teleprinter code promoted by Bell data services.

 It is originally based on the English alphabet.
 It encodes 128 specified characters into a seven-bit binary integer.
 Initially, it was a 6-bit character set, but later it became a 7-bit character set.

 There are three distinct portions in the ASCII table.